ShahzaibAhmad05/SketchLogic/README.md

 # ML-based Circuit Detector

+**NOTE:** Currently in Initial Phase.
+The training script is error prone as of now.
+A stable release will be created along with the dataset soon.

-Created using multiple parts, this project aims to:
+Created in multiple modules, this project aims to:

 - Detect Logic Gates from hand-drawn images
   (Supported gates: AND, OR, NOT, NAND, NOR, XOR, XNOR)